hanshoglund/vitry/info/SPECIFICATION.md

 Vitry is a functional, structurally typed and highly adaptable programming language.
 It was designed to simplify construction and analysis of large and possibly complex data structures.
 It is a general purpose language, but it was concieved to be used in the creative fields, hence its emphasis on conciseness and flexibility.

-The language itself is highly modular and allow most parts of its syntax and semantics to be overloaded or extended by the user.
-This is achieved through a set of well-defined *stages*.
+Vitry is highly modular and allow most parts of its syntax and semantics to be overloaded or extended by the user.

-The core syntactic constructs are all overloadable, including operators, keywords and parentheses.

-The core language is purely functional with call-by-value evaluation.
-It has a structural type system which explicitly separates the concepts of patterns, constructors and formal types.

- On top of this there are three standarized *extension languages*, namely:

-- The meta language (used for comments and literate style)
-- The imperative language (used for controlled side-effects)
-- The module language (used for modules, type declarations and implicit conversion)

 ### Table of Contents